How do I check my tax classification?

 Once the IRS approves your election, update your tax classification in Found to match.

 Need help?
-If you're unsure about your tax classification or need guidance on changing it, reach out to us at help@found.com or through the Found app.
+If you’re unsure about your tax classification or need guidance on changing it, reach out through the Found app.
 For tax advice, we recommend consulting with a tax professional.